VS (song): Background

 VS is the debut single of Japanese artist Misono Koda, under the stage name "misono." misono is the former lead vocalist of the band day after tomorrow and the younger sister of Koda Kumi.
 VS debuted high on the Oricon Singles Charts at No. 4 and remained on the charts for ten consecutive weeks.
 During its charting, the single sold 40,489 units, making it her highest selling solo single to date.

 The single was her first release in a slew of fairy tale themed singles created for her debut studio album, Never+Land.
 For "VS", the overall theme was of Snow White, most notably from The Walt Disney Company's 1937 film adaptation.
 The music video for the song featured two incarnations of misono, one as the princess Snow White and the other as the Evil Queen.
 Throughout the video, the Evil Queen would set traps, which Snow White would find and turn against her.
 The single's coupling track, "Glass no Kutsu" (ガラスのくつ / Shoe of Glass) also kept in tune with the fairy tale theme, being titled after the glass slipper from the story of Cinderella.
-Despite the title eluding to a fairy tale, the song itself was about the distance between two lovers, with the "shoes" being a euphemism for the distance.
+Despite the title alluding to a fairy tale, the song itself was about the distance between two lovers, with the "shoes" being a euphemism for the distance.

 The lyrics to "VS" were written by misono herself, while the musical arrangement was done by video game composer Takahiro Izutani.
 The musical composition was done by Diamond Head guitarist and composer Susumu Nishikawa.
 Takahiro composed most of the music for the game Tales of the Tempest, to which "VS" was the theme song.
 Susumu had previously worked with misono during her time in the band day after tomorrow, and would work with her several times throughout her career as a soloist.
 "Glass no Kutsu"'s lyrics were also written by misono and she also arranged and performed the piece.
 The song's melody was written by musical composer Kotaro Kubota, who had worked with the band Tokio for their 2005 album 5 Ahead and their 2003 album Glider.
 Kotaro has also worked with the likes of Ayumi Hamasaki and Ai Otsuka.

 misono would not have another solo single surpass the sales or chart ranking of the single.
 However, in 2009, she would collaborate with her sister Kumi for the song "It's All Love!," which would become her first and only single to reach number-one on the Oricon Singles charts.